zdenek-vostrel/SZDpage/page/docs/szd2/geant/geant4.md

         1. There is a [list of predefined materials](https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/Appendix/materialNames.html) that we can use.
 Alternatively, we can [define the material ourselves](#definition-of-custom-material).
         2. There is not exactly vacuum in Geant4, so we select the material with the lowest density instead.
 The list of possible materials is [here](https://geant4-userdoc.web.cern.ch/UsersGuides/ForApplicationDeveloper/html/Appendix/materialNames.html).
-        3. This is the *solid volume* definition step: it defines the dimensions of the material. **The parameters are: name, X length, Y length, Z length.**
+        3. This is the *solid volume* definition step: it defines the dimensions of the material. **The parameters are: name, X length, Y length, Z length.** [List of other shapes](https://apc.u-paris.fr/~franco/g4doxy/html/classG4CSGSolid.html).
         4. Here we take the *solid volume* defined on the previous line and assign the material to it.
         5. Finally, we place the volume as the *physical volume*.
 The arguments are following:
             1. rotation of the volume (we do not want to rotate that)